-w) A property specific health and safety plan (plan) shall be developed for the Property and implemented during all planned intrusive activities undertaken potentially in contact with COCs in soil and groundwater that have been identified in the RA as detailed in Appendix J, Section 2.5 of the RMP.
-A copy of the plan shall be maintained on the Property for the duration of all intrusive activities.
-The Owner shall ensure that the plan takes into account the presence of the COCs and is implemented prior to any intrusive activities being undertaken on the Property or portion(s) of the Property in order to protect workers from exposure to the COCs.
-The plan shall be prepared in accordance with applicable Ministry of Labour health and safety regulations, along with all potential risks identified in the RA and include, but not limited to, occupational hygiene requirements, personal protective equipment, contingency plans and contact information.
-Prior to initiation of any Project (on the Property or portion(s) of the Property), the local Ministry of Labour office shall be notified, where so prescribed under the OHSA, of the proposed activities and that COCs have been identified in soils and or groundwater on the Property.
-The plan shall be overseen by a Competent Person to review the provisions of the plan with respect to the proposed site work and conduct daily inspections.
-The Owner shall retain a copy of the plan to be available for review by the Ministry upon request.
+r) A property specific Health and Safety Plan shall be developed for the Property and implemented during all planned intrusive activities undertaken potentially in contact with COCs in soil and groundwater that have been identified in the RA at concentrations that exceed the Applicable Site Condition Standards and a copy shall be maintained on the Property for the duration of all intrusive activities.
+The Owner shall ensure that the Health and Safety Plan takes into account the presence of the COCs and is implemented prior to any intrusive activities being undertaken on the Property or portion (s) of the Property in order to protect workers from exposure to the COCs.
+The Health and Safety Plan shall be prepared in accordance with applicable Ministry of Labour health and safety regulations, along with all potential risks identified in the RA and include, but not limited to, occupational hygiene requirements, personal protective equipment, contingency plans and contact information.
+Prior to initiation of any Project (on the Property or portion (s) of the Property), the local Ministry of Labour office shall be notified, where so prescribed under the OHSA, of the proposed activities and that COCs have been identified in soils and or groundwater on the Property.
+The Health and Safety Plan shall be overseen by a Competent Person to review the provisions of the plan with respect to the proposed site work and conduct daily inspections.
+The Owner shall retain a copy of the Health and Safety Plan to be available for review by the Ministry upon request.